Components of Your Electric Bill

 - Electric Rate Ordinances (Title 8, Chapter 1, Article C)

-Electric customers will once again see a 2% decrease in their electric rates in 2020.
+Electric customers will once again see a 2% decrease in their electric rates in 2021.
 This is the result of a 2018 rate study that determined financial needs for the utility through 2021.
 Through Electric’s cost-containing efforts and implementation of a Purchased Power Adjustment to help mitigate spikes in the cost of power, it was determined a yearly decrease would allow the utility to remain on sound financial footing.
+The Electric Utility plans to conduct a new rate study in 2021 to help set rates for future years.

 |Monthly Customer Charge||Energy Charge (kWh)||Demand Charge (kWd)||Average Monthly Electric Bill|